DFI Member Organisation

 The Cork Deaf Association is committed to the empowerment of Deaf and Hard of Hearing people in Cork city and county through the provision of information, advocacy and support services.
 We aim to achieve a more inclusive society, where Deaf and Hard of Hearing people enjoy equality of opportunity, independence and full citizenship.

-The Association promotes independence and equal opportunity through mobility for people with physical disabilities.
-Operates a National Driving Assessment Centre and Driving School, issues the EU Parking Card to qualifying persons, provides information, advice and support to its members and information to the general public.
+DDAI promotes independence and equal opportunity through mobility for people with physical disabilities.
+They operate a National Driving Assessment Centre and Driving School, issue the EU Parking Card to qualifying persons, provide information, advice and support to its members and information to the general public.